skellet0r/eth-stdlib/README.md

 ### Testing

-To run the test suite, execute the following command:available in the `html
+To run the test suite, execute the following command:

 ```bash
 $ poetry run pytest